Beppu Zen Retreat and GyaTeiJi Temple: Your all-Inclusive Zen temple homestay experience!

 ••KIMONO / TRADITIONAL JAPANESE COSTUME is scheduled based on interest from guests and availability. (¥4000 minimum donation)

-Saturday and Sunday you and other guests will be responsible for your own meal preparation.
+WEEKENDS ONLY, SELF-CATERING, Food is Provided.
+Prepare your own meals with other guests or go out and explore: Saturday and Sunday you and other guests will be responsible for your own meal preparation.
+Meals are generally prepared at the same time, however you will organize yourself with the other guests and put your meals together.
 You are free to cook whatever you like; Japanese or non-Japanese cuisine.
 It’s up to you!
 Some groceries and ingredients will be provided, but you may wish to add your own elements to the meal.
 You are free to use any of the available food and ingredients in the guesthouse.
 Make your favorite dish from home, or practice your new Japanese cooking skills!
 You are free to decide.
 Alternatively, you may decide to try some of the incredible restaurants in the area, on your own, or with other guests.
 The weekend is also the best time to take day trips and explore more of the surrounding region.